-The criminal status of a first offense depends on the specifics of the case.
+The criminal status of a first offense DUI Florida depends on the specifics of the case.
 A driver who damages property can be charged with a first-degree misdemeanor for example.
 A first-time DUI in the lower tier also can result in a maximum jail sentence of six months.
 The fine for a first-time offender in tier one is $250-500.
 The offender’s driver’s license can also be suspended for a minimum of 180 days to one year.
 If the offender is convicted, his vehicle will also be impounded for 10 days unless it is the only transportation for the offender’s family.
 The court will also require 12 hours of DUI School and 50 hours of community service.

 If the offender meets the criteria for the higher tier (i.e. blood alcohol over 2.0 or a minor child in the vehicle), the maximum sentence for a first-time offense increases to 9 months.
 The penalty also increases to $500-1000.

-Criminal status for a second offense is similar to that for a first offense except that if the DUI causes serious bodily injury to another it may result in a third-degree felony.
+Criminal status for a 2nd offense DUI Florida is similar to that for a first offense except that if the DUI causes serious bodily injury to another it may result in a third-degree felony.
 First or second-degree felonies can be charged if the offender commits DUI manslaughter which results in the death of another person.
 For a second offense, the maximum imprisonment increases to 9 months.
 The fine also increases to $500-1000.
 The fine increases to $1000-2000 if the higher tier criteria are met.
 If the violation occurred within 5 years of the first offense, the offender’s car will be impounded for 30 days.
 The offender’s license will be suspended for 180 days to 1 year.
 The offender’s license will also be revoked for a minimum of five years if the second offense is committed within 5 years of the first offense.
 The offender must also complete 21 hours of DUI school and complete a year of probation.

 Police Use of Pre-Made DUI Arrest Reports Can Cause Problems